Use case #0003

 The posting that happens before the collections team arrives is the posting that prevents unnecessary calls, over-provisioning, and understated collection rates

-← Back to Repayment & NACH Agent AI
+← Back to Repayment & ACH Agent AI